 The climate, as in the entire Andes, is quite variable.
 The atmosphere is quite similar to that of Rainbow Mountain (Vinicunca).
 You may experience a lot of cold and strong winds.

-During the day it is very sunny and in the afternoons a lot of cold wind, a wind that burns and a single one that does not seem to heat anything.
+It is very sunny during the day, and in the afternoons, there is a lot of cold wind—a wind that burns and a single one that does not seem to heat anything.

-The best time to go and get to know this place is in the dry season of Cusco.
-Between May to October
+The best time to get to know this place is during the dry season in Cusco.
+Between May and October

 Like any destination in Cusco, this is far from the city, a few hours away; the best way to get there is on our Pallay Poncho tour.
 From Canas town: The distance is 5.3 km, and from there, it is a walk of 02 hours to about 04 hours, depending on your physical condition.

-Since it is a new tourist destination, there is not much influx of travelers, so it is better to hire our corresponding tour.
+Since it is a new tourist destination, there has been little influx of travelers, so it is better to hire our corresponding tour.

 It is ideal for hikers, adventurers, and lovers of nature and landscapes.
-The recommended age is from 12 years to 50.
+The recommended age range is 12 to 50.